Recipe App

 required: true

-description: The recipe name or title
+description: The recipe name (if recipe page) or collection title (if collection page)

 - name: description